afrovera/simple-app/README.md

 3. Terminate an instance within the AZ.
 This will trigger the creation of another instance in the same AZ, but the availability of the service shouldn’t be interrupted.
 Bonus: use a tool such as [Chaos monkey](https://github.com/Netflix/chaosmonkey) to automatically invoke fault tolerance tests.
 4. Inspect AWS Inspector reports and follow the remediation suggestions.

-ECS instances based on Amazon Linux with [preinstalled SSM agent](https://aws.amazon.com/about-aws/whats-new/2017/10/the-amazon-ec2-systems-manager-agent-is-now-pre-installed-on-amazon-linux-amis/) are launched with SSM agent installed by default on 2018 Amazon LinuxAMIs.
+ECS instances based on Amazon Linux with [preinstalled SSM agent](https://aws.amazon.com/about-aws/whats-new/2017/10/the-amazon-ec2-systems-manager-agent-is-now-pre-installed-on-amazon-linux-amis/).
 Use SSM agent to install and configure Inspector agent on ECS-tagged instances.

 ```console
 aws ssm send-command --document-name "AmazonInspector-ManageAWSAgent" --parameters commands=["echo helloWorld"] --targets "Key=Name,Values=my_ecs_hosts"